matthewleffler1/CollaborativeWhiteboardPython/README.md

 #### Running the program in Poetry
 To enable a shell with this virtual enviroment, run the following command in the directory with the pyproject.toml file ``poetry shell``

+Once you are in the shell, you can install the necessary modules for the project using the following command: ```poetry install```.

-Once you are in the shell, you can run any of your project files inside the virtual environment.
-If you are not in the shell, you can instead run the following command to run something as a one-off: poetry run command
+Once the necessary modules are installed, you can run any of your project files inside the virtual environment.
+If you are not in the shell, you can instead run the following command to run something as a one-off: ```poetry run (command)``

 for example, if you want to run main.py: ``poetry run python main.py``